AlexBulankou/ai-talk1/labinstructions.md

 ## Excercise 2.
 Configure components to collect telemetry

-Application Insights supports telemetry collection from many different languages and frameworks.
-It is important in microservices environment where every component may be written in it's language or the version of a platform.
-In this lab we will demo how to onboard JavaScript page, configure ASP.NET application and enable telemetry collection for the node.js application.
+Application Insights supports telemetry collection for services written in many different languages and frameworks.
+It is important in micr-oservices environment where every service may be authored using different programming languages or framework version, for example you can have ASP.NET classic application communicating to ASP.NET Core application.
+In this lab we will demonstrate how to onboard JavaScript page, ASP.NET Core application and Node.JS application.

 ### Task 1.
 Verify default applications not onboarded with AI